Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Simulation results

 We implemented $f_t$ and $f_a$ as a three layer MLP-regressor and MLP-classifier, respectively, with $100$ hidden units.
 For a fair comparison, we trained $f_t$ and $f_a$ using training encodings $\mathcal{T}_z$ from the same MM that was used for building the LSR.
 As $\mathcal{T}_z$ only includes allowed actions, we augmented the training data for $f_a(\cdot)$ with an equal amount of negative examples by randomly sampling $u \in \mathcal{U}$.
 We used horizon $N=4$.
 The trained $f_t$ models achieved $R^2$ coefficient of determination~\cite{berk1990primer} of $0.96$, $0.96$, and $0.88$ (highest $1$) for the normal, hard stacking and rope-box datasets, respectively.
 The $f_a(\cdot)$ model was evaluated on $1000$ novel states and by applying all possible actions on each state.
 It achieved an accuracy score of $88.5 \pm 1.8$, $97.3 \pm 0.2$, and $87.4 \pm 0.8$ for the normal, hard stacking and rope-box datasets, respectively.
 Note that the normal and hard stacking tasks has exactly $48$ unique actions with $\approx 9.4\%$ of them being allowed on average.
 The rope-box task on the other hand has $25$ unique actions with an average of $\approx 17.1\%$ being allowed per state.

-Table~\ref{tab:sim_lsr_eval} shows the result of our method (VAE-$L_1$ + LSR-$L_1$), the SPTM framework and the MPC-based approach (VAE-$L_1$ + MPC) evaluated on the full scoring on the normal box stacking (top), hard box stacking (middle), and rope-box manipulation task (bottom).} {\blue We observed that the proposed approach (VAE-$L_1$ + LSR-$L_1$) significantly outperformed the considered benchmark methods.
-This can be explained by the fact that SPTM- and MPC-based methods are more suited for tasks where the provided data consists of rolled out \textit{trajectories} in which small state changes are recorded in consecutive states.
+Table~\ref{tab:sim_lsr_eval} shows the result of our method (VAE-$L_1$ + LSR-$L_1$), the SPTM framework and the MPC-based approach (VAE-$L_1$ + MPC) evaluated on the full scoring on the normal box stacking (top), hard box stacking (middle), and rope-box manipulation task (bottom).} We observed that the proposed approach (VAE-$L_1$ + LSR-$L_1$) significantly outperformed the considered benchmark methods.
+This can be explained by the fact that SPTM- and MPC-based methods are more suited for tasks where the provided data consists of rolled out \textit{trajectories} in which small state changes are recorded in consecutive states, which is also a potential shortcoming of~\cite{liu2020hallucinative}.

 In contrast, as discussed in Sec.~\ref{sec:limit}, our method is best applicable when actions lead to distinguishable different observations.
 This allows to consider only pairs of observations as input dataset instead of requiring entire trajectories.
 Moreover, a core difference between our approach and SPTM is that we do not assume that each observation maps into a unique underlying state, but rather, as described in Sec.~\ref{sec:overview}, we structure and cluster observations in such a way that observations associated with the same underlying state are grouped together.
-We reiterate that this approach is best suited for tasks with finite and distinguishable states, which differ from continuous RL setting used by SPTM. }
+We reiterate that this approach is best suited for tasks with finite and distinguishable states, which differ from continuous RL setting used by SPTM.